DiceDB/dice/docs/src/content/docs/commands/JSON.STRLEN.md

 description: The 'JSON.STRLEN' command is used to get the length of a string at a given path in a JSON Document stored in DiceDB
 ---

-The `JSON.STRLEN` command is part of the DiceDBJSON module, which allows you to work with JSON data in DiceDB.
-This command is used to determine the length of a JSON string at a specified path within a JSON document stored in DiceDB.
+The `JSON.STRLEN` command is used to determine the length of a JSON string at a specified path within a JSON document stored in DiceDB.

 ## Syntax